all-umass/superman/README.md

 This will add the local superman package to your PYTHONPATH, which means any changes you make will be reflected right away.

+### Testing

+Use `nose2` to run the test suite, or `nose2 -C` to also generate a coverage report.
+Note that if you try running tests with `nosetests`, only some of the test suite is detected and run.